oplS17projects/Virtual-Piano/README.md

 - Data Abstraction: We used lists to contain the frequencies and images.
 Only the objects (keys) can access it
 - Recursion: We used iterative recursion to calculate the frequencies needed.
 - Map: We used map to change the frequencies when the user wants to change the scale of they piano keys.
-- Object Orientation: The keys were implemented as objects
 - Lazy Evaluation: We used the lazy evaluation approach to change the frequencies of the key.
 The idea is if the user is unsatisfied with how high/low the key sound, he/she can change the frequency to the next set by pressing a button, that way it doesn't get evaluated right away.